European shares fall after slump in Nokia and Alcatel

 * Bankia rises after reporting higher profits

-* Italian bank stocks also gain on prospect of M&A (Updates with closing prices)
+* Italian bank stocks also gain on prospect of M&A (Adds detail)

 By Sudip Kar-Gupta and Alistair Smout